 If you don’t like the sitelinks for your site, you can demote site links and suggest one in its place or allow Google to show another sitelink in place of the one that you demoted.
 To do this, log in to Google Webmaster Tools and under “Site Configuration,” click “Sitelinks.”
 Now you can click on the search result that you want to demote a link for.

 You’ve probably noticed that not all sites in Google are blessed with sitelinks.
-If you look in the Webmaster Help Center, Google provides the following information:
+If you look in the Google Search Console account Help Center, Google provides the following information:

 You shouldn’t be insulted by this lingo though it can be hard to understand why Google would pick a sitelink that doesn’t really benefit the overall focus of your site.
 However, if your site isn’t showing site links, there are a number of reasons.